My Journalism Portfolio

 I predicted that AI would start taking over many tasks and even industries and not just augment them, but I would not say I was the first to predict this as this article was written in 2020.
 However, I did feel that there are not many industries where it will not have a presence felt soon if not already and realized when writing it that Ai will be utilized in industries full scale while oftentimes replace traditional employees or their roles.
 This is good and bad as it opens up new opportunities or roles for companies as well.

-Please see my mobile app and gaming coverage here (under former U.S. name or byline of Mike Lata).
+Please also see my mobile app and gaming coverage here (under former U.S. name or byline of Mike Lata).

 Medium Self-Published Articles